Blog

 The important rule: caffeine follows coffee dose, bean type, extraction and serving size, not just the drink name.
 A small cold brew can be lighter than a double espresso.
 A large cold brew concentrate can easily beat a single shot.

-Why Cold Brew Caffeine Is Hard To Compare
+Why Cold Brew Caffeine Is Hard to Compare

 Cold brew has more variability than espresso because recipes vary widely.
 One cafe may serve a ready-to-drink cold brew.
 Another may brew a strong concentrate and dilute it in the cup.
 At home, one person might use a 1:4 concentrate ratio while another uses a softer 1:10 ready-to-drink ratio.